yankihue/300Tang-Script/README.md

 X-GNOME-Autostart-Delay=10

 ```
-Modify the Exec=cd .../300Tang/300tang path if you placed the project in another directory.
+ if you placed the project in another directory, modify the Exec=cd .../300Tang/300tang path.
 If its in your desktop, you can use this one without modifying.
+Just copy it to /home/your_name/.config/autostart/300Tang.desktop

 # TODO
 * Make .service file and use systemctl to run script without terminal